 - 1. Ongoing training and certification to first responders and NGO representatives on the use of UVS. - 2.
 Increase the amount of highly skilled professionals prepared to respond to any emergency using UVS throughout each county. - 3.
-Monitor trends in new technology and future expansion to regional airports as technology develops new needs of support.
+Monitor trends in new technology and future expansion to regional airports as technology dvelops new need of support..

 Each County Emergency Management (CEM) has been entrusted with the responsibility of preparing all emergency preparedness, response, recovery and mitigation efforts in their counties.
-Ensuring each CEM has qualified personnel trained in the use of UVS working together to ensure the general public, as well as, the economic base of each county is better prepared to respond to any emergency or disaster and recover promptly.
+Ensuring each CEM has qualified persoru1el trained in the use of UVS working together to ensure the general public, as well as, the economic base of each county is better prepared to respond to any emergency or disaster and recover promptly.